 There are a large variety of products within the productive chain of "handicrafts" in the state of Sergipe, and many of them carry with them various dimensions of family ancestry.
 They tend to be emblematic of the significance behind an array of cultural symbols associated with each social group and its territorial roots.
 Part of the richness of these expressions of handicrafts is the diversity of the raw materials that are used: from clay to straw to recycled materials.
-Handicrafts are a result not only of the relationship that the craftswomen forge with the raw materials, most of which come from the surrounding areas (woods, fields).
-They are also a reflection of the wide array of techniques that are used in the confection of these products, which reflect different types of knowledge and expertise passed on from generation to generation, being a crucial component of the communities' history.
+Handicrafts are a result of the relationship that the craftswomen forge with the raw materials, most of which come from the surrounding areas (woods, fields), and the techniques to be used in the confection of this products reflect various types of knowledge that were accumulated and passed along, composing the history of communities that make up territories filled with a wide range of natural resources.

-38. This kind of belief system is clearly revealed, for example, in regions where Coffee production is the main focus of agricultural production.
+^{38.} This kind of belief system is clearly revealed, for example, in regions where Coffee production is the main focus of agricultural production.
 Women are usually responsible for tasks such as drying out and selecting coffee beans in the yard, which is one of the most important stages before sending off the coffee to the markets, having a great influence on the prices to be set.
 However, such tasks tend to be less validated because of their association with easiness, levity and delicacy.